 Prayer Points * Ask the Lord of the harvest to send forth laborers to share God's love with the Kang.

 * Pray that God will give the Kang believers boldness to share Christ with their people.

 * Ask God to raise up prayer teams who will begin breaking up the soil through worship and intercession.

-* Ask the Lord to bring forth a triumphant Kang church for the glory of His name!
+* Ask the Lord to bring forth a healthy and growing Kang church for the glory of His name!

 * Ask the Lord to save key leaders among the Kang who will boldly declare the Gospel. * Pray for the availability of the Jesus Film in the primary language of this people. * Pray for Gospel messages to become available in audio format for this people group.